maxitromer/wootic/README.md

 https://github.com/afragen/github-updater

-### Questions, Ideas (or Problems)?
+### New Ideas / Questions / Contributing / Bugs

-Just write me IN A DETAILED AND COMPRENSIVE WAY in the `Issues` section so I can help you better.
+Check the GitHub issues if it is already listed in there; if not, write IN A DETAILED AND COMPRENSIVE WAY in the `Issues` section so I can help you better.